shi-yuan/elasticsearch-painlesswhitelist-geoip/README.md

 # elasticsearch-painlesswhitelist-geoip
-An geoip whitelisting additional classes and methods in painless
+Geoip whitelisting additional classes and methods in painless

 ### Install